 - 1. ALL RADIOLOGY STUDENTS MUST STAY HOME IF THEY ARE ILL WITH FEVER, WITH OR WITHOUT RESPIRATORY SYMPTOMS. - 2.
 ALL RADIOLOGY STUDENTS ARE TO CHECK FOR ANY SIGNS OF ILLNESS BEFORE REPORTING TO CLINICAL ROTATIONS EACH DAY, AND NOTIFY THE CLINICAL COORDINATOR, CLINICAL FACULTY, AND CLINICAL PRECEPTOR (SITE) IF THEY BECOME ILL. - 3.
-ALL RADIOLOGY STUDENTS SHOULD REMAIN AWARE OF NATIONAL GUIDELINES FROM CDC, etc. CONCERNING PRECAUTIONS FOR VIRAL ILLNESS (COVID-19) RISK MITIGATION and EXPOSURE RESPONSES in the CLINICAL LEARNING ENVIRONMENT. - 4.
-MANAGING STRESS AND ANXIETY YOUR MENTAL HEALTH IS JUST AS IMPORTANT AS YOUR PHYSICAL HEALTH.
-REACH OUT TO YOUR RADIOLOGY FACUTLY FOR HELP OR MCLA MOUNTAINONE STUDENT WELLNESS CENTER 413-662-5331
+MANAGING STRESS AND ANXIETY, YOUR MENTAL HEALTH IS JUST AS IMPORTANT AS YOUR PHYSICAL HEALTH.
+REACH OUT TO YOUR RADIOLOGY FACUTLY FOR HELP OR MCLA MOUNTAINONE STUDENT WELLNESS CENTER 413-662-5331 guidelines for students to follow.
+Students will be made aware of these policies before starting their clinical site.